larrybotha/pirple-nodejs-master-class/01-building-a-restful-api/README.md

 If `fork` and `spawn` are not provided an options object with a `cwd` property, the current working directory of the running process will be used.

+Using a child process isn't always more performant than using the existing application to do the same work.